Introduction

 What is Abyss?

-Abyss is a platform for creating, deploying, and sharing Python-based AI Widgets.
-These Widgets can perform specific tasks, solve problems, or leverage AI models (such as GPT-4, Claude 3.5, or NIMs).
-Whether you're an AI enthusiast or a developer, Abyss simplifies the process, allowing you to create or use these powerful tools easily.
+Abyss is a platform for creating, deploying, and using AI Widgets.
+Widgets can perform specific tasks, solve problems, or leverage AI models (such as GPT, Claude, Gemini or NIMs).
+Whether you're an AI enthusiast or a developer, Abyss simplifies the process, allowing you to create or just use these powerful tools easily via a simple interface.

 What are AI Widgets?

 AI Widgets are compact applications designed to solve specific problems.
-They run on Python, optionally integrating AI models, and offer a user-friendly interface for input and output.
-No prompt engineering or deep technical knowledge is required to use them—just fill in the necessary fields or upload files, then run!
+They run on Python, optionally integrate AI models, and offer a user-friendly interface for inputs and outputs.
+No prompt engineering or deep technical knowledge is required to use them - just fill in the necessary input fields or upload files, then run!

 Who can use them?